 Amanda also adds some Hoover sauce on the meat, but I didn't have any.
 More on the Hoover sauce below.

-Use a sharp knife to cut a slit lengthwise down the middle of the pork loin.
+Use a sharp knife to cut a slit lengthwise down the middle of the pork tenderloin.
 I cut in about an inch deep.
 You could go deeper if you like or if you want to stuff more flavors inside!

 Stuff with cream cheese & peppers.